JohnathanPi/Visual-ML/README.md

     it contains etc..).
 It also containts the fetch requests to the server.
-  * server.js: Responsible for recieving the data from the user, sending it to the python scripts and recieving the data back.
+  * server.js: Responsible for recieving the data from the user, sending it to the python scripts and recieving & sending the data back.
   * models/: The folder containing all of the python scripts that run the models on the data.

 # :toolbox:How it works:
-  * The general flow is this: the graph itself, which is rendered using chart-js, lives as an object inside index.js and is displayed in an html ```<canvas id="my_graph"></canvas>``` tag.
-After entering the data, clicking the solve button sends the entered data that is now inside the graph object to the server, where it spawns a child process that runs the appropriate python script which runs the model on the data, and returns the appropriate data needed to graph the decision boundary.
+  * The general flow is this: the graph itself, which is rendered using chart-js, lives as an object inside index.js and is displayed in an html ```<canvas></canvas>``` tag.
+After entering the data, clicking the solve button posts the entered data that is now inside the graph object to the server, where it spawns a child process that runs the requested python script which runs the model on the data, and returns the appropriate data needed to graph the decision boundary.
   * ### Linear regression:
     Linear regression is solved using the closed form matrix multiplication